-The KUMC Human Research Protection Program is responsible to the federal government for all human subjects research conducted by our faculty, staff or students, regardless of whether it is on our campus or in collaboration with another institution.
+The KUMC Human Research Protection Program is accountable to the federal government for all human subjects research conducted by our faculty, staff or students, regardless of whether it is on our campus or in collaboration with another institution.

 Faculty who are collaborating on research outside KUMC must obtain approval for their activities before starting work on the project.
 In times past, IRB approval from each involved institution was required.
 Recently, however, the federal government has been encouraging arrangements by which collaborative research can be reviewed and approved by one lead IRB when the proper legal agreements are in place.
-Investigators are encouraged to contact the HSC Office early in the process of establishing their collaboration.
+Investigators are encouraged to contact the IRB Office early in the process of establishing their collaboration.
 We are committed to working with investigators to negotiate a single IRB review whenever feasible.

 KUMC is responsible for research conducted by our graduate students regardless of where it takes place.
-KUMC distance learners who conduct their master's or doctoral research at their home institution should consult with their advisors and with the HSC Office as the project is being developed.
+KUMC distance learners who conduct their master's or doctoral research at their home institution should consult with their advisors and with the IRB Office as the project is being developed.
 Single IRB review is generally feasible.

 When individuals from non-profit organizations, school districts or community groups serve as study personnel on KUMC research, their employers may not typically conduct research and may not have their own IRB.
 KUMC often serves as the IRB in these circumstances.
-KUMC investigators should contact the HSC Office to determine how best to meet the regulatory requirements for our community partners.
+KUMC investigators should contact the HSC / IRB Office to determine how best to meet the regulatory requirements for our community partners.